 Not long after it exhibited early prototypes, Oculus VR made developer kits available for software developers to develop applications and content with the intention that the Rift is just one part of a fully developed ecosystem at launch.

-, a number of game developers have already ported existing games while others are working on games designed specifically for the Rift.
+According to the company, a number of game developers have already ported existing games while others are working on games designed specifically for the Rift.
 Oculus Cinema is a free application which will enable Rift users to view video from inside the virtual environment.